 Insomnia Treatment in Greenwich, CT

-At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including insomnia.
+At Sleep & Neuroscience Associates, the premier sleep center in Greenwich, CT, we diagnose and treat a wide range of sleep disorders, including acute and chronic insomnia.
 Dr. Samit Malhotra is the trusted sleep doctor, with over 16 years of experience and board certifications in both sleep medicine and neurology.
-Learn more about our insomnia treatment below, or schedule an appointment to sleep better and live better today.
+Learn more about our insomnia treatments below, or schedule an appointment to sleep better and live better today.

 What is insomnia?

 Insomnia is a sleep disorder characterized by the inability to fall asleep or stay asleep.
 Insomnia is a common condition and Gallop polls show that, at any given time, more than 49% of the population suffers from some type of insomnia.
 There are two forms of insomnia, acute (short-term) and chronic (long-term).

 Acute insomnia occurs for a short length of time, often due to extreme stress or anxiety.
 This form of insomnia is common and can last anywhere from one day to several weeks.

 Chronic insomnia occurs for three months or longer.
 This form of insomnia may be a secondary issue or the result of another condition.
 It is sometimes referred to as “secondary insomnia” and can be a by-product of certain medications, other sleep disorders, medical conditions, or substances.

 - Waking up in the middle of the night or too early in the morning